Competitive Business AnalysisBack to Course Guide

 - Understanding how company objectives should lead to marketing objectives.

-- Understanding the different channels of distribution: manufacturing, wholesaling, retailing, internet sellers.
+- Understanding the different channels of distribution: manufacturing, wholesaling, retailing, and internet sellers.